 - One in three supported exemption to the ban, especially for people with healthcare or disability needs who require the use of straws

 - 80% agreed that more voluntary action to reduce single-use plastics would help reduce plastic pollution, supported by education and awareness campaigns.

 (Some people, such as those with disability or healthcare needs, will require continued access to these products.
 The government is developing special considerations in consultation with these groups.)

+There are alternatives available to replace the single-use plastic items.
 The products proposed to be banned have readily available alternatives, and in many cases could simply be avoided completely.
 For example:

 - Single-use plastic straws (not always required) – paper straws and reusable straws made from bamboo, stainless steel, and silicone